kydbj/AV-NAS/readme.md

   python train_p_AttDetail.py
   ```

-**Note**: During the retrain phase, a different learning rate is typically used compared to search..
+**Note**: During the retrain phase, a different learning rate is typically used compared to search.
 In our paper, the learning rate for retrain was set to 0.0001.
-The table below summarizes the training details for the proposed AV-NAS method in Finetuning stage.
+The [table](#table1) below summarizes the training details for the proposed AV-NAS method in Finetuning stage.

-The table below summarizes the training details for the proposed AV-NAS method, including both the **Coarse Search** and **Finetuning** stages.
 <a name="table1"></a>
 | **Stage**                   | **Search**                            | **Finetuning**                       |
 |-----------------------------|----------------------------------------|--------------------------------------|